 Get personal.
 By restating and reaffirming your vision for your organization’s future, you underscore your own continued and personal commitment to the organization, even in challenging times.
 Reaffirm what is important to you by referencing the organization’s core values and the ways you interpret and apply them to mission and vision to help personalize your message.

 Time your messages.
 Your audience will learn to tune in for a clear and honest accounting of current conditions and the actions you need to take.
 But pay attention to the timing of communications.
-Giving too much non-specific advance information about possible measures to come can breed toxic reactions—nobody functions well with the Sword of Damocles hanging over them.
+Giving too much non-specific advance information about possible measures to come can exacerbate anxieties—nobody functions well with the Sword of Damocles hanging over them.

 Articulate sacrifice.
 If organizational change is necessary because of changing conditions – economic, political – take the opportunity to articulate its effect on you and everyone around you, including those you serve.
 Your integrity is now, more than ever, a critical component of your leadership, so make sure that if you are asking others to sacrifice that you are also doing your share.